rsennrich/ParZu/README.md

     ./parzu_server.py

-you can try out the API, and see its arguments, by entering the URL into your web browser (by default `http://localhost:5003`)
+you can try out the API, and see its arguments, by entering the URL into your web browser (by default `http://localhost:5003`), or by using some other http-capable tool like curl:

+    curl -H "Content-Type: application/json" -X POST -d '{"text": "Ich bin ein Berliner."}' "http://localhost:5003/parse/"

 The dependency labels implemented in ParZu are described in: